ricardo-ch/go-kafka/README.md

  The metrics are exported on prometheus
  The metrics are :
 * Number of requests processed
-* Number of requests foaled
+* Number of requests failed
 * Total duration in milliseconds

 To activate the tracing on go-Kafka: